-What is changing in 2021?Hockey New Zealand has removed the national U13, U15, and U21 representative tournaments, and Associations throughout the country have been recommended to modify and enhance their development programmes to better suit the needs of the athletes.
+What changed in 2021?Hockey New Zealand removed the national U13, U15, and U21 representative tournaments, and Associations throughout the country were recommended to modify and enhance their development programmes to better suit the needs of the athletes.

-Hockey New Zealand has changed its national competition offerings for U18 and senior representative hockey teams, by removing regional teams and offering Association based tournaments.
-In 2021, there will be a under 18 Association based national tournament in July and a senior National Hockey Championship in September.
+Hockey New Zealand changed its national competition offerings for U18 and senior representative hockey teams, by removing regional teams and offering Association based tournaments.
+In 2021, there was be a under 18 Association based national tournament in July and a senior National Hockey Championship in September.

 Canterbury Hockey is continuing to work on detailed plans for under 13 and 15 development opportunities and have the below plans in place: